Thanksgiving Leftovers Kroketten (Dutch Croquettes)

 - Grind the leftovers.
 Place the leftover meat, stuffing, and vegetables in the bowl of a food processor along with the onion, Ketjap Manis, and seasonings.
 Pulse to dice everything well, then process until smooth.

 - Create the filling paste.
 Dump the meat mixture into the large bowl with the gravy and stir together to create a cohesive paste.
+The paste should hold together easily but not be super sticky.
+If it's too dry, add more gravy.
+If it's too sticky, you may add a small amount of flour OR grind more meat or stuffing to mix in.

 - Form the croquettes.
 Cover a baking sheet with parchment paper, then shape the paste into little logs and lay them on the baking sheet.
 Aim for logs that are about 3" long and 1" in diameter – they'll look like fat little breakfast sausages.
-Alternatively, you can roll them into balls about 1 ½-inch diameter, which are then called bitterballen rather than kroketten.
+Alternatively, you can roll them into balls about 1 ½-inch diameter, which are called bitterballen rather than kroketten.

 - Prepare your breading station.
 Create a breading station using three bread pans or other rectangular containers.
 In the first pan, add the flour.
 In the second pan, lightly whisk the eggs and milk together.
 In the third pan, mix together the breadcrumbs, salt, and pepper.